subaru-de/ObsidianDocs/NxtE_Docs/Papers/DCML-大模型数据侧.md

 5. Text-based filtering( select examples that contain text overlapping with ImageNet class names)
 6. Image-based filtering(visual content overlaps with ImageNet classes.)
 CLIP score filtering excels on most tasks

+## Abstract
+## 1 Introduction
+DataComp focuses on two key challenges that arise when assembling large training datasets:
+1. what data sources to train on
+2. how to filter a given data source
+Each challenge corresponds to one track in our benchmark.

 # 2. Improving multimodal datasets with image captioning
 [[2307.10350] Improving Multimodal Datasets with Image Captioning](https://arxiv.org/abs/2307.10350)